-For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy FNG(LOCAL).
+For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy at FNG(LOCAL).
 This policy can be viewed in the district's policy manual, available online at www.rungeisd.org.
-The complaint forms can be accessed online at www.rungeisd.org or at the principal's or superintendent's office.
+The complaint forms can be accessed at the principal's or superintendent's office.